Tylous/Limelighter/README.md

   -Password string
         Password for real or fake certificate
   -Real string
-        Path to a valid .pfx certificate file
+        Path to a valid .pfx or .p12 certificate file -Verify string
-  -Verify string
         Verifies a file's code sign certificate
   -debug